 The difference between the NAV of an ETF and its market price is known as the "bid-ask spread."
 The higher the spread, the more the broker of the ETF makes.
 If you place a market order for an ETF, you'll buy the shares at the ask price (the higher price).
 If you then sell these ETF shares, you'd be selling at the bid price (the lower price).
 This difference can especially add up if we're buying multiple shares of an ETF.

 Therefore, as investors, we want the bid-ask spread for the ETF we're looking to invest in to be as low as possible.
-In short, you can examine the "Daily Spread" chart on ETF.com and the "Average Spread (%)" table value, in particular, to help you determine how liquid a particular ETF is:
+In specific, you can examine the "Daily Spread" chart on ETF.com and the "Average Spread (%)" table value, to help determine how liquid a particular ETF is:

 Clearly, the fluctuation in spreads for the SPY are less than a basis point, which is hardly a reason for concern given the SPY is a very liquid ETF.
 This will often be the case for larger ETFs, as they will often trade at a minimal dispersion between the actual bid-ask spreads.